shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-programmatic-guaranteed-buying-line-item.md

 following parts:

-- **Spend Breakdown** - The media cost and the Buyer Auction Service Charge (BASC) charged by Xandr.
+- **Spend Breakdown** - The media cost and the Buyer Auction Service Charge (BASC) charged by Microsoft Advertising.
 For more information on BASC, see [Understanding
   Your Pricing Terms](understanding-your-pricing-terms.md)
    (separate login required).